piobyte/flamingo/README.md

 ## Config

 Modify `config.js` or set environment variables.
+See [docs/config](https://piobyte.github.io/flamingo/module-flamingo_config-CONFIG.html) for more information for each configuration variable.
 __Note:__ if you're using the docker config, don't change the port to something other than 3000 (port 3000 is exposed from the docker image).